Searching for Inspiration

-Inspiration is something every artist looks for.
-It’s not a mysterious force or a romantic idea—but the momentum behind making art.
-Without it, the work stalls.
+Inspiration is something every artist looks for—it’s the momentum behind art making.
+Without inspiration, the work stalls.
 With it, everything falls into place.
 But where does the burst come from, and how does it show up in the work of artists like Chris Green-Martinez?

 Taos Mountain from Cuchillo Rd.